menu

 Remarks

-Use this event to handle any logic that should occur when the component gains focus.
+Use this event to handle any logic that should occur when the component gains focus, such as updating UI state or triggering other operations.

 Examples